 If your version is out of date, you will need to upgrade your system to use Dune

-It is possible that the python version may be an issue.
-The script uses python3.5m.
+Python version: It is possible that the python version may be an issue.
+The scripts require python3 including the development package being installed.
 If during the Dune installation you get the error

 fatal error: pyconfig.h: No such file or directory

-This can probably be fixed by installing additional python3.5 libraries with e.g.
+This can probably be fixed by installing additional python3 libraries with e.g.

 $ make uninstall